My Hands Feel Painfully Numb After Being In The Cold (Autism Temperature Sensitivity)

 Why rideshare makes it worse

-Heat affects me just as badly—different sensation, same energy drain.
+Heat affects me just as badly—different sensation, but a similar energy cost regardless.

 What I tried